What is wine aroma?

 Secondary wine aromas are influenced by the fermentation process and reflect decisions made by the winemaker to achieve their goal for the resulting wine.
-The most universal impact on Secondary aromas is due to the type of barrels the wine is aged in - the most common being oak.
+The most universal impact on Secondary aromas is due to the type of barrels the wine is in during the aging process - the most common being oak.
 Whether the barrels are more absorbent, porous, aged, or even the species of oak can all have different influences on the wine locked inside.
 The wood can influence both the flavor and aroma of the wine, which can include buttery, toasty, and nutty notes, along with vanilla, tobacco, cedar, and other wood related fragrances.

 Tertiary Wine Aromas

 Tertiary wine aromas come into play if the wine has gone through the process of aging.
 These smells are largely due to how long the approach is to aging.
-Essentially, the more a wine is aged, the more it will affect the wine’s aromatics.
+Essentially, the more a wine is aged, the more it will affect the wine’s aromatics while wine tasting.
 Oftentimes this is the stage where you’ll hear a switch to describing these characteristics as the wine’s bouquet rather than aroma.
 Examples of Tertiary aroma qualities can include coffee, caramel, toffee, and cocoa, or earthy notes like eucalyptus, smoke, leather or mushrooms.